National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 N3C's key library of code is the [Knowledge Store](tools.md#sec-tools-store).
 Accessibility currently depends on perusing titles and on a short taxonomy of artifact types ("artifacts" meaning figures, tables, concept sets, variable definitions, analytic code).
-[Community Notes](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.452c6c44-36d0-49d5-b96f-b8bcefab9d67) {{< fa lock title="Link requires an N3C Enclave account" >}}
+[Community Notes](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.452c6c44-36d0-49d5-b96f-b8bcefab9d67) {{< fa lock title="Link requires an N3C Data Enclave account" >}}
 support a folksonomy of tags of both domain and methodological bents.

 #### Making clear both the intention of a method as well as how it works